cunnie/docs/resume.md

     * 2 HPUX machines (offline Agilent 8k testers).
 * Coded the chip-testing GUI in Perl/Tk for eval kits for our chips to the customers, modified to accommodate new product lines and new features.
 * Hand-built the external mail server using a combination of cyrus-imapd, sendmail, Apache, SquirrelMail, and OpenLDAP.
 Also implemented a calendar server using Apache, MySQL, OpenLDAP, and PHP.
-* Maintained DNS, YP/NIS, NFS system internally; used Samba server as internal Windows Domain Controller.
+* Maintained DNS, YP/NIS, NFS system internally.
 * Implemented a fairly complex backup system (arkeia for Linux, amanda for solaris, BackupPC for windows, custom scripts using rsync for miscellaneous items).
 * Configured firewalls (Cisco Pix 501 and hardened Linux)
 * Configured redundant Internet connections (Nextweb 5.8MHz wireless and AT&T T1)
-* Used Dreamweaver and vi and CSS to completely revamp the company website.
-* Used VMWare to reduce proliferation of machines in server room and to liberate key Windows machines from hardware dependencies.
 * Troubleshot and tuned as needed.
 Spec'ed and purchased equipment as needed.

 **Systems Administrator, [Skymoon Ventures](http://www.skymoon.com/), Palo Alto, CA<br />